UAW workers at GM's Flint assembly narrowly vote against new labor deal

-UAW Local 598 said in a Facebook post on Thursday that 51.8% of votes cast were against the proposed deal.
+In a Facebook post on Thursday, the UAW Local 598 said 51.8% of votes cast were against the proposed deal.

 Union workers are voting on contracts from each of Chrysler-owner Stellantis STLAM.MI, General Motors and Ford Motor F.N, after the first coordinated strike against Detroit's Big Three automakers.